baokem/SLRS/README.md

 # SLRS
-SLRS is a scaffolding method for stLFR reads.
+SLRS is a scaffolding method based on stLFR reads.

+intruduction